 What is Animal Research?

 The first step in animal research is discovering which processes are off-normal that create a disease state.
 It also identifies the drivers or causes that make those normal mechanisms fail.
 Animal research pinpoints the genes that are involved in regular disease states.
-In some cases, there are may be dozens of genes that are contained within a normal pathway.
+In some cases, there may be dozens of genes that are contained within a normal pathway.
 Scientists conduct animal research to figure out what the impact might be of any number of possible genetic mutations.

 What is Animal Testing?